-When you invest with Danica pension, you do not invest in all types of businesses.
+When you invest with Danica Pension, you do not invest in all types of businesses.
 We do not invest in companies that, for example, have a detrimental effect on sustainability.
-Pension products that we manage ourselves - Danica Balance, Danica Tidspension, Danica Traditionel* and the funds in Danica Link - include restrictions that cover the coal, tar sand, controversial weapons and tobacco sectors and which also apply to investments that violate international norms.
+Pension products that we manage ourselves - Danica Balance, Danica Tidspension, Danica Traditionel* and the funds in Danica Link – include restrictions that cover the coal, tar sand, controversial weapons and tobacco sectors and which also apply to investments that violate international norms.
 Investment funds in Danica Link and Danica Select that are managed by other investment management companies, such as Fidelity or Schroders, may have other restrictions than ours.
-Danica Balance Sustainable Choice includes additional restrictions.
+Danica Balance Responsible Choice includes additional restrictions.

 Coal, tar sands & peat

 Thermal coal, tar sands and peat are three of the energy sources with the highest levels of CO2 emissions.
 Because of this, we do not invest your pension savings in companies that derive more than 5 percent of their revenue from thermal coal mining, thermal coal energy or a combination of these.
 Nor do we invest in companies that derive more than 5 percent of their revenue from the extraction of oil from tar sands or peat-fired power generation.